PixMusicaX/Sem5IOT/SOFTWARE_LAB/library_system/Readme.md

 <s>_Shall only be made upon request._</s> <br>
 Nope, Time's up.

+## FAQs:

-## Bro where is the Output?
+### Bro where is the Output?

-Check that "output da.docx"
+Check that "output da.docx".

-## Bro what nonsense file structure is this?
+### Bro what nonsense file structure is this?
 Order???

-Check that "systummmm.css"
+Check that "systummmm.css".

+### Bro where is styles.css?

+Honestly, you wanna write more?